SantiagoWL117/Migration-Strategy/reports/database/SOURCE_DATA_AVAILABILITY_ANALYSIS.md

 ## Conclusion

-**66% of audited restaurants (94) can be re-imported from staging (NOT scraping)** - this is the preferred approach as it uses original source data.
+**47% of audited restaurants (67) can be re-imported from staging (NOT scraping)** - this is the preferred approach as it uses original source data.
+- 46 restaurants from V1 staging
+- 21 restaurants from V2 staging

-**34% need scraping from live menus (48)** - these have no source data available in staging.
+**53% need scraping from live menus (75)** - these have no source data available in staging.

 **Recommendation:** Proceed with **True Hybrid Approach**:
-1. Re-import from staging for 94 restaurants - NOT scraping
+1. Re-import from staging for 67 restaurants - NOT scraping
 2. Scrape from live menus for 75 restaurants - IS scraping
 3. Verify all against live menu URLs